stig/www.brautaset.org/about.md

 layout: page
 ---

-I am Norwegian but consider myself "part Brit", having lived in London most of my adult life.
-I started at University of Westminster in September 2000 and have pretty much stayed since.
+I am Norwegian but consider myself Brit*ish*, having lived in England most of my adult life.
+I started at University of Westminster in September 2000 and have only spent a year abroad since.

 Elsewhere
 ---------